 Sadly, the discrimination continued after his death.
 At that time, the administration of the local high school believed that suicide was about “looking for attention”, and as a result, less than 10 staff from the high school attended Kenny’s wake and funeral.
 The school administration suggested that Kenny’s photo be covered by a sticker in the 1,500 yearbooks to be distributed that year, basically erasing Kenny’s memory, and the existence of mental illness, in the high school.
 Each day, Kenny’s sister, Katelyn had to battle this discrimination, as she was only a sophomore in that high school when Kenny died.

-From this discrimination, AIR was born.
+From this discrimination, AIR™ was born.
 The concept of AIR was Katelyn’s.
 Mental illness is like air.
 Just because you don’t see it, doesn’t mean it isn’t there.
 It is all around us.
-Katelyn won a 2010 NJ Governor’s Ambassador Award for her concept.
+For her concept, the New Jersey Governor’s Council on Mental Health Stigma awarded Katelyn a 2010 NJ Governor’s Ambassador Award.

-AIR’s mission is to educate about mental illness, to prevent suicides, but just as important is to educate so that no one is misjudged or criticized because they have a biological-based brain illness.
+AIR’s mission is to educate about mental health disorder, to prevent suicides, but just as important is to educate so that no one is misjudged or criticized because they have a biological-based brain illness.
 All people, no matter what their differences, should be treated with respect and kindness.

 Kenny was a kind, thoughtful, quiet soul, who always put others before himself.
 There were many times, during his hospitalizations, he would give other kids his clothes, because they would have no more than the clothes on their back.
 We want to continue to help others, doing work that would make Kenny proud of us.